 - Show your support

-Members of Congress are people, just like you and me.
-They ran for office to listen and take action on our behalf.
+Members of Congress are not unreachable.
+They take office to listen and take action on our behalf.
 Make sure your voice is heard so you can be represented.

 Know Your Audience

 Who are your legislators and from where do they come?
 What have they done on your issue?
 What else can they do on your behalf?

 Be prepared to answer as many questions as you can.
 Anticipate the types of questions that might be asked of you.

 Help Us Help You

 Make sure you have plenty of details about your proposal ready to go.
 This will allow you to make a more compelling case for your proposal.